CoolioHolder/Coolio/README.md

 This is for school.
-Replace the end of the url (README.md) with home.html
+Add home.html to the end of the url.